etolo/lectures/Week01/Class/SetupTensorFlow.md

-# Set up instructions for TensorFlow
+# Setup instructions for TensorFlow

 ## Notebooks vs integrated development environments
 Notebooks (Jupyter, iPython, etc) are suitable for presenting results or for smaller projects.